-- (a) India and the Global Centers of Power: USA, EU, Japan, China and Russia. - (b) India and the UN System: Role in UN Peace-keeping; demand for Permanent Seat in the Security Council. - (c) India and the Nuclear Question: Changing perceptions and policy. - (d) Recent developments in Indian Foreign policy: India's position on the recent crisis in Afghanistan, Iraq, and West Asia, growing relations with US and Israel; vision of a new world order.
+- (a) India and the Global Centers of Power: USA, EU, Japan, China, and Russia. - (b) India and the UN System: Role in UN Peace-keeping; demand for Permanent Seat in the Security Council. - (c) India and the Nuclear Question: Changing perceptions and policy. - (d) Recent developments in Indian Foreign policy: India's position on the recent crisis in Afghanistan, Iraq, and West Asia, growing relations with US and Israel; vision of a new world order.

-Course Name: International Economics & Foreign Exchange Management Course Code: 11020400
+Course Name: International Economics & Foreign Exchange Management Course Code: BBAE26004

-1. Introduction to International Economics:
+Unit I: Introduction to International Economics:

 The three aspects of International Economics - trade theory, trade policy and international finance.
+Traditional use of custom duties and trade barriers documented in Arthashastra

-2. Trade Theory:
+Unit II: Trade Theory: